6 Best Exhaust Manifolds for Lincoln Navigator: Durable Fitment and Heat Resistance

 • A few units reported manufacturing defects or shipping damage on arrival

-Verdict If you need a factory-style replacement for a Lincoln Navigator that improves heat control and resists corrosion, this ceramic-coated manifold is a practical, reliability-focused upgrade; expect a challenging install and consider upgraded hardware for long-term peace of mind.
+Verdict: If you need a factory-style replacement for a Lincoln Navigator that improves heat control and resists corrosion, this ceramic-coated manifold is a practical, reliability-focused upgrade; expect a challenging install and consider upgraded hardware for long-term peace of mind.

-Best Quality
+Best Seller

 Pros: